 About Bashir

-Bashir is a male Collie almost 5 years old.
+Bashir is a male Collie about 5 years old.
 Carefully selected as a great representative of his breed, Natasha decided to make him part of their program.
 Natasha has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Uploaded health tests